Search

 € 45,00

 WALES, S.H.
 State sovereignty and slavery.
 Speech delivered at Bridgeport, Conn., March, 1865.
 Pending the State election.
 New York, MacDonald & Swank, 1867.Original printed wrappers, with ornamental border.
-16 pp. [Boeknr.: 20275 ]
+16 pp. First edition. - 'Here, now, is an opportunity presented to us in the proposed Constitutional Amendment to do an act of justice to a degraded race and to remove the greatest stain which history has fixed upon our national character'.
+[Boeknr.: 20275 ]

 € 60,00